wawa1474/tranz330_re/README.md

 are available cheaply on the used market.

 The logic on the mainboard is fully mapped.

-Everything on the display board is fully mapped except for the toroid.
+The display board is fully mapped.

-You'd need to take the toroid off the board in order to figure out the internals and I don't want to destroy a board to do that.

 I want to end up with a reference that's useful for writing software and tacking on hardware.